-The Series Convertible Preferred Stock was classified outside of stockholders' equity (deficit) because the shares contained certain redemption features that were not solely within the control of the Company.
-In connection with the Company's IPO, the outstanding shares of the Company's Series Seed, Series A, and Series B Convertible Preferred Stock automatically converted into 30,493,460 shares of common stock.
+In connection with the Company's IPO, the outstanding shares of the Company's Series Seed, Series A, and Series B convertible preferred stock automatically converted into 30,493,460 shares of common stock.
+Each share of common stock is entitled to one vote.
+Common stock owners are entitled to dividends when funds are legally available and declared by the Board.

-Common Stock